open-formulieren/formio-builder/README.md

 **Compilation**

-While not directly required, you can compile the messages using:
+You can compile the messages using:

 ```bash
 npm run compilemessages
 ```

+This is required for Storybook, as the message catalog is loaded dynamically depending on the active locale.

 ## Roadmap